-Once there is a quorum and the chair calls the meeting to order, members can be recognized for saving the member's name 3.
-The member may then introduce a motion for debate: the general rules of debate are: -The speaker must be recognized by the chairperson before speaking - The speaker cannot usually speak for more than ten minutes unless the members decide otherwise twice on a motion - The chairnerson cannot close debate before every member who wishes to speak is able within a reasonable period of time - Everyone must adhere to decorum. carrying on the debate in an orderly manner without personal attacks on other Members can adhere to decorum by:
+Once there is a quorum and the chair calls the meeting to order, members can be recognized for

+- 1. To obtain the floor, the member must stand and address the chairnerson by saving.
+"Mr/ Madam Chairperson" - 2.
+The chairnerson recognizes the member by saving the member's name - 3.
+The member may then introduce a motion for debate: the general rules of debate are: - -The speaker must be recognized by the chairperson before speaking - The speaker cannot usually speak for more than ten minutes unless the members decide otherwise twice on a motion - The chairnerson cannot close debate before every member who wishes to speak is able within a reasonable period of time - Everyone must adhere to decorum. carrying on the debate in an orderly manner without personal attacks on other Members can adhere to decorum by: